List of Major Rivers in Bihar

 Ghaghra / Saryu

-1. It originates from Nampa of Nepal and enters in Bihar at Gopalgunj and joins River Ganga at Chhapra.
+1. It originates from Nampa of Nepal and enters Bihar at Gopalgunj and joins River Ganga at Chhapra.

 3. Treveni Canal gets water from Gandak River.